mishabalos/banking-app/README.md

   * a page to display all users where the name and balance are visible
   * a Create Account page for creating a new user
   * a Transaction page for deposit, withdraw, and transfer
+  * a budget tracking app

 ### DEMO ACCOUNT CREDENTIALS
-Use the following credentials to test the app
+Use the following credentials to test the app:

 #### For Admin
 ```